 Jonathan is a Reader in Energy Systems and Policy, leading an interdisciplinary research team.
 He also leads the Resilient Cities theme of the Institute for Global Innovation, working with colleagues across the university to investigate the drivers of urban distress and the conditions for securing city resilience, with a focus on cities that are undergoing transitions.
 His research interests are in energy system technology, policy and innovation, in particular the role of energy storage.
 Jonathan’s research also includes cryogenic energy systems.

 Ally is a Lecturer in Subsurface and Society, with a background in energy geographies.
 She has undertaken research across the energy sphere including recent work on the role of invisible energy policy in Higher Education Institutions (HEI’s) and is a part of the Supergen Energy Storage Network +.
 Additionally, much of Ally’s emerging research involves exploring the relationship between social and earth processes with a specific focus on the underground.
-This often has an energy theme but not exclusively so and recent work has involved exploring the conceptualization of subsurface governance.
+This often has an energy theme but not exclusively so and recent work has involved exploring the conceptualisation of subsurface governance.

 Jonathan and Ally are leading work on mapping the energy storage community, its internal and external connections.